top of page

 Literacy

-• reading
+• word reading

 Mathematics

-• numbers
+• number

 Understanding the World

-• people and communities
+• people, culture and communities

-• the world
+• the natural world

 Expressive Arts and Design

-• being imaginative.
+• being imaginative and expressive

 Characteristics of Effective Learning